Nasreen123/bitgit/README.md

 java -jar bitgit.jar add hello java -jar bitgit.jar commit "my commit message!"
 ```

-java (?)
-BitGit init
-add hello
-commit "this is a commit message"

 And end up with a directory called `bitgit` (our .git directory) with contents like this:
 ```